Parting Shot

-"Parting Shot" is the thirteenth episode of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they infiltrate a Russian facility intended for Inhumans.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Parting Shot" is the thirteenth episode of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they infiltrate a Russian facility intended for Inhumans.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Paul Zbyszewski, and directed by Michael Zinberg.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki and Henry Simmons.

+The episode marked the final regular appearances of Blood and Palicki, and was intended to lead into a planned spin-off series, Marvel's Most Wanted.

 "Parting Shot" originally aired on ABC on March 22, 2016, and according to Nielsen Media Research, was watched by 2.88 million viewers.